mustafaascha/mustafaascha.github.io/_posts/2016-09-05-Claims_Sequences.md

 [TraMineR](http://traminer.unige.ch/).

-The TraMineR website has a lot of resources, though there seem to be fewer for aruelsSequences.
+The TraMineR website has a lot of resources, though there seem to be fewer for arulesSequences.
 The best source for learning arulesSequences, at the moment, appears to be [this Data Mining Algorithms in R Wikibook](https://en.wikibooks.org/wiki/Data_Mining_Algorithms_In_R/Sequence_Mining/SPADE).
 The previously-linked tutorial uses data provided by the arulesSequences